ptolem/csp-creation-kit/README.md

  - If the output looks good, run `terraform apply -var-file spool-vars.tfvars -auto-approve`
  - This will take about 10 minutes to provision the whole infrastructure.
 Please refer to the [initialisation scripts](./init/README.md) on how to set up the nodes.

+## Was this useful?
+I hope this guide can help many others get their first Cardano stake pool up and running.
+I truly believe that the more people we have contributing to the community the quicker this ecosystem can truly realise its tremendous potential.

+### How you can contribute
+Stake to the `SAFE` [SafeStak Staking Pool](https://www.safestak.com)

+Donate some ADA to `DdzFFzCqrhstoeh312o7AySdVMRyB5PpferbUcTEHqq6XXfs51qLGQWJeVjK3q5GovyF22wkit5eQbUKDH5u6ZrqsHtu8sSkPy1ZEQDh`